bmcorser/_bmcorser.github.io/blog/2014/12/04/the-ipfs.rst

 Conclusion/conjecture
 ---------------------
 Expressed in the most general terms, IPFS proposes an **other web**.
-It's a very different place to the web we know today.
+It’s a very different place to the web we know today.
 Instead of all web traffic being mediated by trusted central servers and services and these entities being the things that people really look at when they use the web, users of the internet